 Once training has been added to each sub-outlet, the content can still be updated at parent level – with updates appearing instantly for all sub-outlets.
 In the past, especially with SCORM-compliant training files, updating meant all content needed to be re-wrapped and re-uploaded, everywhere.
 But in hospitality, where SOPs need to be modified often, or new drinks or products uploaded, we’ve built a system that respects a manager’s need for flexibility, so that updates can happen effortlessly in real time (however small the change).
 No compromise in your training, with content that accurately reflects your most up-to-date service strategy.

-Our Virtual Menu is one of the pillars of our training offer, and one tool we’re particularly proud of.
 Simply put, product training previously has been fragmented (the internet), pitched at consumers (the internet, again!) or dependent on either your own manager’s or a brand ambassador’s diary (plus the logistics of getting your whole service team in one room on the same afternoon – as everyone knows, impossible).

 Yes, we all know most individual bars, let alone groups, have cottoned on to using Whatsapp (or similar) to communicate important messages to teams.
 But we’ve added an announcement feature to Small Batch Learning too – because we’re guessing that most group managers don’t have the phone contact of every single team member in their company saved on their own phone.
 In short, if your team member has an account on Small Batch Learning, you can reach them.
 And you can link announcements to sales promotions, new products, new training, or whatever, and it can be targeted to the whole group or individual sub-outlets.